jawadhussein462/tdc2023_black_box/README.md

 ### Score Function

 This function calculates how likely it is for the language model to produce the target string when given a trigger string.
-It uses logits, which are the direct outputs of the language model, to make this process quick and flexible for different models.
+It uses logits.
 This is the black box scoring function

 ### Surrogate Model